MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/configure-client-diagnostic-logging-unified-service-desk.md

 ---
 title: "Configure client diagnostic logging in Unified Service Desk | MicrosoftDocs"
-description: "Learn about configuring client diagnostic logging, and also understand the logging sources and levels that you can use in Unified Service Desk. " ms.date: 12/31/2019 ms.topic: article
+description: "Learn to configure client diagnostic logging, and also understand the logging sources and levels that you can use in Unified Service Desk. " ms.date: 12/31/2019 ms.topic: article
 author: mh-jaya